 She passed away very peacefully cuddled in our arms, which we are eternally grateful for.

-Martin and I are absolutely devastated but also incredibly relieved that she is no longer struggling for breath.
+Verity and I are absolutely devastated but also incredibly relieved that she is no longer struggling for breath.

 Although she was very poorly for most of her little life, she smiled every single day and we had some amazing times with her.
 Happily both Verity and I were able to spend every day with her, we barely put her down.